ProJobless/Charme/readme.md

  * Warning: PLEASE SET UP SERVERS IN A CLOSED TEST ENVIRONMENT (INTRANET etc.) ONLY RIGHT NOW!!!
 THE SOFTWARE IS FAR AWAY FROM SECURE RIGHT NOW!!!
  * Setting up a server requires solid knowledge of GNU/Linux
  * Copy the files in `/server/charme` to `yourserver.com/charme`, so that req.php is accessable via `yourserver.com/charme/req.php`
- Afterwards use the server/charme/admin/setup.sh script on Debian and Fedora.
+ Afterwards use the `charme/admin/setup.sh` script on Debian and Fedora.
 If you are using another OS or there are some errors, try out the steps described in the `doc/install.md` file.
  * Mongo DB may require a /data/db directory to work.
-Always check ./status.sh and the Apache logs if something is not working.
+Always check status via `charme/admin/status.sh` and the Apache logs if something is not working.
  * Make sure to create a config/imprint.html and a config/terms.html file containing your contact information and terms of service if your server goes public.
 But do not set up a public server right now as the software is not stable or secure!!
  * The most common errros are listed in <a href="/doc/faq_errors.md">faq_errors.md</a>.
  * There is a short video on how to setup a test server [on Youtube](https://www.youtube.com/watch?v=UD0n1dnh57k)